Ash trees and emerald ash borers can 'co-exist' says horticulturist

-A batch of 2nd generation Ash Trees could be to blame for a recent uptick in emerald ash borers (EAB), a horticulturist told WTMJ.
+A batch of second generation ash trees could be to blame for a recent uptick in emerald ash borers (EAB), a horticulturist told WTMJ.

 The invasive insect is said to be found in every county in Wisconsin.
 They were first detected in 2008.